How to Write a Great Graduation Speech

 Fortunately, you don’t have to reinvent the wheel.
-Writing an impactful speech is all about following a proven pattern that has been well established over the course of our written history, more recently by such great orators as Steve Jobs, J. K. Rowling, and world leaders including Barack Obama, and many more.
+Writing an impactful high school graduation speech is all about following a proven pattern that has been well established over the course of our written history.
+More recently, great orators such as Steve Jobs, J. K. Rowling, and Barack Obama have delivered inspirational commencement keynotes.

-Here are four easy steps to writing and delivering a rousing speech to your graduating class.
+Follow these four easy steps to write and deliver a rousing speech to your graduating class!

 Step 1: Brainstorm Ideas

 A great speech begins with a brainstorming session.
-You might start by asking yourself what you have gained from the experiences of high school.
+Start by asking yourself what you have gained from your high school experiences.
 What successes did you experience?
 What is the most important lesson you learned from challenges at school?
-Identify some success stories you can share with the audience.
+Identify some success stories to share with the audience.

-It’s also a good idea to brainstorm about the future.
+It’s also a good idea to brainstorm your expectations of the future.
 What kind of challenges might you encounter in the next phase of your life?
 How have your past school experiences prepared you for those challenges?
 Write down your thoughts and ideas as you consider your school experiences.
-You won’t use every idea in your speech, but generating these ideas will help to get the creative juices flowing so you can hone in on the best stories to tell.
+Generating these ideas helps get the creative juices flowing so you can hone in on the best stories to tell.

 Frequently our best ideas come to us at unexpected times.
 In addition to setting aside time for a brainstorm session, carry around a notebook with you for a week or so, so you can jot down your ideas when inspiration hits you.